 Gucci’s Milan Fashion Boutique in Via Montenapoleone,”THE” Milan luxury avenue, is the first of the house’s global network of boutiques to be redesigned and sets the tone for the new brand retail environment.
 With a look that invites customers to feel welcome and relaxed, the architecture and interior design is discreet.
 Soft elements like velvet armchairs offset harder surfaces and industrial elements, such as rivets.

-The mood within the store is one of discretion, where understated drama is created by the surprising and unexpected combination of materials.
-Marble polychrome inlays produce decorative three-dimensional effects on the floors, while being harmoniously integrated with functional cement.
-Juxtaposition of this sort, where opposites forge a new connection, is repeated throughout: technical, mechanical display units contrast with the softness of the rich fabrics that adorn the rooms; metal plates with a burnished geometric pattern sit alongside carpets in cherry red and peacock blue; round tables offset rectangular ones; varnished iron wall finishes complement marble staircases and dark grey matelassé or pale pink velvets, used for upholstery and fitting rooms.
-Throughout the store one finds sumptuous chairs, while vintage oriental rugs are layered over each other for a textured effect.
+The mood within the store is one of discretion, where the understated drama is created by the surprising and unexpected combination of materials.
+Marble polychrome inlays produce decorative three-dimensional effects on the floors while being harmoniously integrated with functional cement.
+Juxtaposition of this sort, where opposites forge a new connection, is repeated throughout: technical, mechanical display units contrast with the softness of the rich fabrics that adorn the rooms; metal plates with a burnished geometric pattern sit alongside carpets in cherry red and peacock blue; roundtables offset rectangular ones; varnished iron wall finishes complement marble staircases and dark grey matelassé or pale pink velvets, used for upholstery and fitting rooms.
+Throughout the store, one finds sumptuous chairs, while vintage oriental rugs are layered over each other for a textured effect.